The end of the road in José Ignacio, Uruguay

 A Passport’s Life (and 10 places to go next)

 Is your passport ready?
-During this momentary gap in travel time, I've thought much about where I have already been and more about where I would like to go next.
+Lately, I've thought much about where I have already been and more about where I would like to go next.
 I have taken a hard look at my soon-to-expire passport.
 What kind of life will my future passport lead?
 I have ten ideas, or so.
 I am an obsessive collector.
 At ten, I started collecting postage stamps, fascinated by the colorful, miniature designs and illustrations.
-By twelve, I was also collecting stickers; Hello Kitty, Miffy,...
+By twelve, I was also collecting stickers; Hello Kitty, Miffy, scratch ‘n’ sniff, sparkly, and those...

 read more